umyemri/kissinstaller/README.md

 https://k1ss.org
 This will be will be an installer for k1ss linux.
 Still need to do some probing into the project however.

+This is a very individualistic installer.
+It is sectioned out in stages.
+At the end of those sections you should be doing some either very long thought out processes or mechanisms that take time.
+For the thought based sections: you will need to study your own hardware and what is needed.

 ## goals
 Priorities:
 1. ~~Wayland + some wm manager~~ nope!
 Well... maybe: https://github.com/dilyn-corner/KISS-kde this really is an interesting approach.